By Santi, Head Van Engineer, December 28, 2025

 Strengths of the platform (cargo capacity, diesel efficiency, aftermarket support)

-Sprinters offer best-in-class cargo capacity for their footprint, excellent diesel fuel economy for highway travel, and broad availability of parts and specialists.
-For couples or families wanting a durable, comfortable camper, high-roof Sprinters are the most common choice.
-Most buyers choose high roof for headroom and livability, and many mid-roof owners later add pop-tops.
+Sprinters offer top cargo space for their size (Mercedes-Benz), great diesel fuel economy for highway travel, and wide access to parts and experts.
+For couples or groups wanting a strong, cozy camper, high-roof Sprinters are the most common choice.
+Most buyers choose high roof for headroom and comfort, and many mid-roof owners later add pop-tops.

 What changed between 2015 and 2019 (facelifts, engine/software/emissions updates)

-Between 2015 and 2019 Mercedes updated emissions plumbing and electronics, progressively adding DEF/DPF hardware, updated engine control software, and incremental safety/electronics packages.
-Those changes improved emissions compliance but also added components that can fail on higher-mileage vans, so verify emissions-service history and software-related repairs in the service records.
+Between 2015 and 2019, Mercedes changed emissions plumbing and electronics, gradually adding DEF/DPF hardware, new engine control software, and extra safety/electronics packages.
+Those changes improved emissions compliance but also added parts that can fail on higher-mileage vans, so check emissions-service history and software-related repairs in the service records.

 Year-by-year known issues (quick reference)